scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 backgrounds often drop these classes with the sense that they simply can’t obtain these skills.
 This is not an equitable situation.

-It’s difficult, however, to write instructions that would work for any potential student.
+It’s difficult, however, to write instructions that work for any potential student.
 As mentioned above, students come to a course with many possible environments (i.e., on their laptop or a server).
 But if a standardized environment is provided, this task becomes much simpler.
 Written instructions